awsdocs/amazon-ec2-user-guide/doc_source/configuring-instance-metadata-service.md

 **Tools for helping with the transition to IMDSv2**

 If your software uses IMDSv1, use the following tools to help reconfigure your software to use IMDSv2\.

+**AWS software**
-+ **AWS software:** The latest versions of the AWS SDKs and CLIs support IMDSv2\.
-To use IMDSv2, make sure that your EC2 instances have the latest versions of the AWS SDKs and CLIs\.
+The latest versions of the AWS CLI and AWS SDKs support IMDSv2\.
+To use IMDSv2, make sure that your EC2 instances have the latest versions of the CLI and SDKs\.
 For information about updating the CLI, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) in the *AWS Command Line Interface User Guide*\.
 All Amazon Linux 2 software packages support IMDSv2\.

+**CloudWatch**
-+ **CloudWatch**: IMDSv2 uses token\-backed sessions, while IMDSv1 does not\.
+IMDSv2 uses token\-backed sessions, while IMDSv1 does not\.
 The `MetadataNoToken` CloudWatch metric tracks the number of calls to the instance metadata service that are using IMDSv1\.
 By tracking this metric to zero, you can determine if and when all of your software has been upgraded to use IMDSv2\.
 For more information, see [Instance metrics](viewing_metrics_with_cloudwatch.md#ec2-cloudwatch-metrics)\.

-+ **Updates to EC2 APIs and CLIs**: For existing instances, you can use the [modify\-instance\-metadata\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html) CLI command \(or the [ModifyInstanceMetadataOptions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html) API\) to require the use of IMDSv2\.
+**Updates to EC2 APIs and CLIs**
+For existing instances, you can use the [modify\-instance\-metadata\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html) CLI command \(or the [ModifyInstanceMetadataOptions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html) API\) to require the use of IMDSv2\.
 For new instances, you can use the [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) CLI command \(or the [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html) API\) and the `metadata-options` parameter to launch new instances that require the use of IMDSv2\.
 To require the use of IMDSv2 on all new instances launched by Auto Scaling groups, your Auto Scaling groups can use either a launch template or a launch configuration\.
 When you [create a launch template](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-launch-template.html) or [create a launch configuration](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-launch-configuration.html), you must configure the `MetadataOptions` parameters to require the use of IMDSv2\.
 After you configure the launch template or launch configuration, the Auto Scaling group launches new instances using the new launch template or launch configuration, but existing instances are not affected\.
 Use the [modify\-instance\-metadata\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-metadata-options.html) CLI command \(or the [ModifyInstanceMetadataOptions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html) API\) to require the use of IMDSv2 on the existing instances, or terminate the instances and the Auto Scaling group will launch new replacement instances with the instance metadata options settings that are defined in the launch template or launch configuration\.

-+ **IAM policies and SCPs**: You can use an IAM condition to enforce that IAM users can't launch an instance unless it uses IMDSv2\.
-You can also use IAM conditions to enforce that IAM users can't modify running instances to re\-enable IMDSv1, and to enforce that the instance metadata service is available on the instance\.
+**Use an AMI that configures IMDSv2 by default**
+When you launch an instance, you can automatically configure it to use IMDSv2 by default \(the `HttpTokens` parameter is set to `required`\) by launching it with an AMI that is configured with the `ImdsSupport` parameter set to `v2.0`\.
+You set the `ImdsSupport` parameter to `v2.0` when you register the AMI using the [register\-image](https://docs.aws.amazon.com/cli/latest/reference/ec2/register-image.html) CLI command\.
+For more information, see [Configure the AMI](configuring-IMDS-new-instances.md#configure-IMDS-new-instances-ami-configuration)\.

+**IAM policies and SCPs**
+You can use an IAM policy or AWS Organizations service control policy \(SCP\) to control IAM users as follows:
++ Can't launch an instance using the [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html) API unless the instance is configured to use IMDSv2\.
++ Can't modify a running instance using the [ModifyInstanceMetadataOptions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html) API to re\-enable IMDSv1\.
+The IAM policy or SCP must contain the following IAM condition keys:
++ `ec2:MetadataHttpEndpoint`
++ `ec2:MetadataHttpPutResponseHopLimit`
++ `ec2:MetadataHttpTokens`
-  The `ec2:MetadataHttpTokens`, `ec2:MetadataHttpPutResponseHopLimit`, and `ec2:MetadataHttpEndpoint` IAM condition keys can be used to control the use of the [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html) and the [ModifyInstanceMetadataOptions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html) API and corresponding CLI\.
-If a policy is created, and a parameter in the API call does not match the state specified in the policy using the condition key, the API or CLI call fails with an `UnauthorizedOperation` response\.
-These condition keys can be used either in IAM policies or AWS Organizations service control policies \(SCPs\)\.
+If a parameter in the API or CLI call does not match the state specified in the policy that contains the condition key, the API or CLI call fails with an `UnauthorizedOperation` response\.
 Furthermore, you can choose an additional layer of protection to enforce the change from IMDSv1 to IMDSv2\.
 At the access management layer with respect to the APIs called via EC2 Role credentials, you can use a new condition key in either IAM policies or AWS Organizations service control policies \(SCPs\)\.
-Specifically, by using the policy condition key `ec2:RoleDelivery` with a value of `2.0` in your IAM policies, API calls made with EC2 Role credentials obtained from IMDSv1 will receive an `UnauthorizedOperation` response\.
+Specifically, by using the condition key `ec2:RoleDelivery` with a value of `2.0` in your IAM policies, API calls made with EC2 Role credentials obtained from IMDSv1 will receive an `UnauthorizedOperation` response\.
 The same thing can be achieved more broadly with that condition required by an SCP\.
 This ensures that credentials delivered via IMDSv1 cannot actually be used to call APIs because any API calls not matching the specified condition will receive an `UnauthorizedOperation` error\.
 For example IAM policies, see [Work with instance metadata](ExamplePolicies_EC2.md#iam-example-instance-metadata)\.
-For more information, see [Service Control Policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scp.html) in the *AWS Organizations User Guide*\.
+For more information on SCPs, see [Service Control Policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scp.html) in the *AWS Organizations User Guide*\.

 **Recommended path to requiring IMDSv2 access**